 Gastrobar Emo – for local Finnish ingredients

 Helsinki is littered with restaurants serving great food made from local ingredients, focusing on uncomplicated flavours.
 Book in advance if you want to taste some of the best examples of this at the new Gastrobar Emo.
 Can’t get a reservation?
-Try Toca, Aito or Kolo.
+Try Toca or Aito.

 Best vegetarian places in Helsinki